Skip to content

 Mode 3: Interactive

-Mode 4: Full Benchmark
+Mode 4: Full benchmark

 Runs a comprehensive benchmark across multiple tasks and produces detailed statistics.